Skip to Content

 Frequently Asked Questions About Last Wills in San Antonio

-What are the benefits of creating a Last Will & Testament in San Antonio?
+What Are the Benefits of Creating a Last Will & Testament in San Antonio?

-Is it necessary to have a lawyer to create a will in San Antonio?
+Is It Necessary to Have a Lawyer to Create a Will in San Antonio?

-How often should I update my Last Will & Testament?
+How Often Should I Update My Last Will & Testament?

-It's advisable to review and potentially update your Last Will & Testament after any major life event, such as marriage, divorce, the birth of a child, significant changes in assets, or the death of a named beneficiary or executor.
-Even without major changes, reviewing your will every few years is a good practice to ensure it still aligns with your current wishes and circumstances.
-Wilson Law can assist you with any updates to ensure your will remains valid and effective.
+Review your will after any major life event: marriage, divorce, the birth of a child, a significant change in assets, or the death of a named beneficiary or executor.
+One important note for Texas residents: under the Texas Estates Code, divorce automatically revokes will provisions in favor of an ex-spouse and that ex-spouse’s relatives who aren’t also relatives of the testator, even if the will is never updated.
+Even without major changes, reviewing your will every few years is a sound practice.
+Wilson Law can assist with updates to help keep your will valid and aligned with your current circumstances.

-What makes Wilson Law a great choice for estate planning in San Antonio?
+What Makes Wilson Law a Great Choice for Estate Planning in San Antonio?

 Have Questions?